CCCofficial/Holo1/README.md

 To detect, track and extract features of plankton:
 1. Edit Common_4.py for the video file you want to process, the file name to store detection, tracking and features, and operating parameters you desire.
 2. Run Dect_10.py.

+# darkestPixelVideo_5.py
+Detects plankton in video, optimized for detecting tiny plankton that produces fringes with low or no contrast center, making detection very difficult
+Create composite image by selecting darkets pixel of several Z reconstructions.